Ishan-Bhartiya/week3_submission_Ishan_Bhartiya/README.md

 This file belongs to Question 4 and is responsible for publishing on 4 different topics, 'second', 'minute', 'hour' and 'clock', at a rate of 1Hz.
 As their names suggest, the messages being published are time parameters, namely seconds, minutes, hours, and lastly time is published as a string with the format Hours:Minutes:Seconds

+The following is the RQT graph for the question

+file:///home/no/Pictures/Screenshots/Screenshot%20from%202025-07-07%2014-19-33.png

 -------------------------------------------------------------------------------------------------